Berkeley Science Books

 (Check that p(0) = f(0), p'(0) = f'(0), p''(0) = f''(0), etc.)

 Taylor's theorem gives a bound on the error of the approximation as t moves away from 0.
-Polynomial approximation and Taylor's theorem are important because they provide a method for calculating the values of transcendental functions (functions other than polynomials) like the exponential and trigonometric functions, as we show below.
+We show how to construct polynomial approximations to exponential and trig functions below.

 Quick proof of Taylor's theorem: the nth degree polynomial approximation p(t) to a function f(t) at t = 0 is constructed so that p(0) = f(0), p(i)(0) = f(i)(0) for i <= n.
 Let e(t) = f(t) - p(t), then e(i)(0) = 0 for i <= n, and e(n+1)(t) = f(n+1)(t).
 Suppose f(n+1)(t) < M for some interval 0 <= t <= h.
 Now, e(n)(0) = 0 and the rate of increase of e(n)(t) is < M, so e(n)(t) < M*t.
 And thus, e(n-1)(0) = 0 and the rate of increase of e(n-1)(t) is < M*t, so e(n-1)(t) < M*t2/2.
 And thus, e(n-2)(0) = 0 and the rate of increase of e(n-2)(t) is < M*t2/2, so e(n-2)(t) < (1/2)*M*t3/3.
 And so on, so that e(t) < (1/(n+1)!)*M*tn+1.
 Believe it or not the above is way simpler than anything you'll find in a textbook.

 Here's the country version of this proof: if your old hound's maximum acceleration is M, and he runs for t seconds, than at most he has reached a velocity of M*t, n'est pas?
 So, he has travelled at most (M*t)*t.
-Had it been the hound's maximum 'jerk' (rate of change of acceleration) that was M, then, by the same argument, the hound's max acceleration at time t would be M*t, the hounds max velocity M*t*t, and the hound's max distance M*t*t*t.
+Had it been the hound's maximum 'jerk' (rate of change of acceleration) that was M, then, by the same argument, the hound's max acceleration at time t would be M*t, the hound's max velocity M*t*t, and the hound's max distance M*t*t*t.
 This is the basic principle underlying Taylor's theorem.
-(It only takes a little refinement to get the denominator (n+1)! ).
+(It only takes a little finagling to get the denominator (n+1)! as shown above ).

 The Fundamental Theorem of Calculus